vladmesh/personal_site/services/frontend/README.md

 cp .env.example .env
 ```

 Set `PUBLIC_API_BASE_URL` to the backend base URL (shared for dev/prod inside the Docker network).
-Default: `http://backend:8000`.
+No default is baked in; build will fail if it is missing.
 This is used to fetch contacts from `/api/v1/profile/contacts`.

 ## Project structure